vonajs/vona/packages-docs/guide/aop/introduction.md

 ![](../../assets/img/aop/aspect-controller.png)

 - `Onion Model`: `Middleware` and `Interceptor` support the `Onion Model`, allowing aspect logic to be executed before and after `Controller Action`
-- `Middleware`: Three types of Middleware are provided for different execution sequence nodes: `Middleware System`, `Middleware Global`, and `Middleware Local`, allowing for more refined aspect logic
+- `Middleware`: Three types of Middleware are provided for different execution sequence stages: `Middleware System`, `Middleware Global`, and `Middleware Local`, allowing for more refined aspect logic
 - `Route Match`: Only the `Middleware System` is executed before route matching; the rest are executed after
 - `Filter`: If an exception is thrown at any stage, `Filter` will be executed to customize the processing logic of `error information` and `error log`